In light of recent events, this post from 3 years ago seems worth revisiting.

 William F. Buckley, Jr. famously said, “A Conservative is a fellow who is standing athwart history yelling Stop!”
 What a great image.
 I can see a fellow on the Right, a Conservative, boldly standing in the path of history trying to stop powerful Leftist forces from sweeping away him and his values and his way of life.
 However, if we accept that image, then we are also buying into the idea that throughout history civilization has been steadily moving to the left.
 That presupposition is simply and demonstrably not true.
 In fact it is a complete misrepresentation of history.
 Those on the Right have been the ones civilizing the world and making life better.
 Those on the Left have been trying to stop the progress of civilization.
 It is time to come to grips with reality.
 Throughout history there have been two worldviews battling each other.
-The people we have been calling Conservatives have actually been the ones making the world a better place, and the people we have been calling Liberals have been trying to stop progress.
+The people we have been calling Conservatives have actually been the ones making the world a better place, and the people we have been calling Liberals and Progressives have been trying to stop progress.
 The Left has been repeatedly swept away by what is right and continues to try to stop the progress that has brought liberty and freedom to so many.

 In the context of our times, it may be technically accurate to say that those who are for the Constitution, E Pluribus Unum, and opposite-sex marriage are upholding their traditional values and are, in that sense, Conservatives.
 However, in a broader historic sense, none of those values are natural to man.
 Those values are revolutionary and opposed to man’s nature.
 It is those on the Left standing against the Constitution, advocating diversity, and approving same sex marriage who are “…standing athwart history, yelling Stop!”
 The Constitution, “out of many one”, and opposite-sex marriage are radical ideas.
 Barbarians, Godless savages, emperors, kings, tyrants, dictators, Muslims, Nazis, Communists, and Socialists have been trying to destroy these radical ideas and to stop the progress of Western civilization for over 2000 years.
 They are the true Conservatives trying to preserve the traditions of man.
 They are the ones “yelling Stop”.
 There is nothing progressive or liberal about them.